ringcentral/ringcentral-js/README.md

 Subscriptions are a convenient way to receive updates on server-side events, such as new messages or presence changes.

-Subscriptions are created by calling the `getSubscription` method of the RCSDK instance created earlier on.
+Subscriptions are created by calling the `getSubscription` method of the RingCentral instance created earlier on.

 ```js
 var subscription = rcsdk.getSubscription();